The Best 3 Days in Paris Itinerary & Tips for First-Timers

 ✔️ Tip: My recommendation is the superb performance at Le Crazy Horse.
 The show was unusual, unexpected, and affordable.
 The seating was great and the atmosphere was spectacular.

-What a spectacular way to end your second of three days in Paris!
+What a fantastic way to end your second of three days in Paris!

-⏱️ Time needed: The cabaret shows without dinner are around two hours long.
-If you book the dinner option, your night will be about twice as long.
+⏱️ Time needed: The cabaret shows without dinner last around two hours.
+If you book the dinner option, your evening entertainment will be about twice as long.

 Day 3: Notre-Dame de Paris, the Latin Quarter, and Montparnasse